statsguy/gettingandcleaningdatacoursera/Codebook.md

     Id of the subject who performed the experiment 1..30   .1 to 30

+**activity** : Factor

+    Name of the activity that a subject performed WALKING .Subject is walking
+        WALKING_UPSTAIRS .Subject is walking upstairs
+        WALKING_DOWNSTAIRS .Subject is walking downstairs
+        SITTING .Subject is sitting
+        STANDING .Subject is standing
+        LAYING .Subject is laying

 **tBodyAcc-mean()-X** : num

     Mean of X component of body acceleration signal in the time domain (normalized to 1)